 The bill would specify the credit shall be earned each taxable year based upon the amount of the qualified investment made within the taxable year.
-The credit would be up to 15.0 percent of the qualified investment within the taxable year, as determined by the Secretary of Commerce, and would be divided into three equal installments to be claimed in three successive tax years.
+For qualified firms, the credit would be up to 15.0 percent of the qualified investment within the taxable year, as determined by the Secretary of Commerce, and would be divided into 10 equal installments to be claimed in 10 successive tax years.
+For qualified suppliers, the credit would be 5.0 percent for the first \$50 million in qualified investment and an additional 1.0 percent for each additional \$10 million in qualified investment, up to a maximum of \$100 million.